jxtngx/ai-assisted-development/README.md

-# ai-assisted-development
+# AI Assisted Development

-how to use AI for software development
+How to use AI for software development